Steady 2d#

 The DURATION keyword is required to terminate the simulation.

 The variable timestep will cause irregular listing outputs, while the graphic output frequency is written as a function of the above-defined TIME STEP.
-Note that this tutorial uses VARIABLE TIME-STEP : NO
+Note that this tutorial uses VARIABLE TIME-STEP : NO.

-makes Telemac2d using the Newmark scheme where an integration coefficient may be used to change the integration parameter.
-Note that NEWMARK TIME INTEGRATION COEFFICIENT : 1
+The FINITE VOLUME SCHEME TIME ORDER keyword defines the second-order time scheme, which is by default set to Euler explicit (1).
+Setting the time scheme order to 2 makes Telemac2d using the Newmark scheme where an integration coefficient may be used to change the integration parameter.
+Note that NEWMARK TIME INTEGRATION COEFFICIENT : 1 corresponds to Euler explicit.
+To implement these options in the steering file, use the following settings:

 FINITE VOLUME SCHEME TIME ORDER : 2 / default is 1 - Euler explicit